Trade Stock Indices

 SP 500 - Standard and Poor's 500 Index

-Standard & Poor's 500 is a stock index that tracks capitalization of the 500 stocks which represent major industries in American economy.
-The list of 500 companies is made up of stocks illustrated & displayed in NYSE & NASDAQ.
+Standard & Poor's 500 is a stock index that tracks the capitalization of the 500 stocks which represent major industries in USA economy.
+The listing of 500 corporations is made up of stocks illustrated & displayed in NYSE & NASDAQ.

 The SP 500 just like the Dow Jones Industry Average Index is more volatile than most of the other Top Traded Index, The SP 500 index will over the long term trend upwards but it'll have more pull backs & more consolidations than other stock index.
-Traders may prefer to trade other stock indices other than this one if they are more accustomed to trading the more stellar trends found in other top indices.
+Traders may & might prefer to trade other stock indices other than this one if they're more accustomed to trading the more stellar trends found in other top indices.

-One of the reason this stock index has more oscillations than other indexes is because it has more constituent stocks than other stock indexes.
-This index also has weighting component in its calculation which also contributes to making the stock index more volatile.
+One of the reason this stock index has more oscillations than other indexes is because it has more component stocks than other indexes.
+This index also has weighting component/constituent in its calculation which also contributes to making the index more volatile.

 SP 500 Index - SP 500 Index Defined